dmauro/Keypress/README.md

 2.0.0

 * Keypress now has a listener class that must be instantiated.
+The functions that were previously in the global window.keypress object are now public methods of the window.keypress.Listener class.
-* Each instance of a Keypress listener can be bound to a DOM element.
+* Each instance of a Keypress listener can be bound to a DOM element by passing in the element to the listener's constructor.
 * Combos now default to being ordered (the property is now called is_unordered and is false by default).
 * Combos' handlers preventDefault unless the handler returns true.
 * The "combo" public method is now called "simple_combo".
 * The basic combo helpers for simple, counting and sequence combos no longer have a third prevent_default optional parameter.
 * Debugging console logs can be enabled by setting keypress.debug to true.
+* All key event callbacks send a third argument specifying whether the event is firing again automatically because the key has remained pressed down.

 1.0.9